Historical Names - Southeastern Bayous

 Manchac comes from the Choctaw Indian word imashaka, which means "behind it" or "to the rear"

-Maurepas was a French nobleman, Jérôme Phélypeaux, comte de Maurepas, French Minister of Marine and a prominent figure in the settlement of Louisiana
+Maurepas was a French nobleman, Jérôme Phélypeaux, comte de Maurepas, French Minister of Marine and a prominent figure in the settlement of Louisiana; he was, in fact, the son of Pontchartrain

 Montegut means high mountain; the town is named after Gabriel Montegut, former director of the mint in New Orleans who moved to Terrebonne Parish; the name is pronounced mon-tuh-GYU as though it were spelled "Montague"

-Orleans is a city in central France; Governor Bienville, younger brother of Iberville, named New Orleans after Philippe, duc d'Orleans, regent of France in 1718, not the city in France
+Orléans is a city in central France; Jean-Baptiste Le Moyne, sieur de Bienville, the city's founder, named New Orleans after Philippe, duc d'Orléans, regent of France, not the city in France

 Outarde is a Canada goose